rajinder-yadav/dm-css/README.md

 __Dyno Might CSS__ (DM-CSS) is a concise CSS Style-Notation layout and design Toolkit.
 It is designed specifically to use simple and memorable Style-Notation that is specified as a "__class__" attribute.

-Dyno Might CSS brings consistency to your HTML/JSX coding and allows for quick addtion of CSS styles that are easy to read.
+Dyno Might CSS brings consistency to your HTML/JSX coding and allows for quick addition of CSS styles that are easy to read.

 Works with HTML, Angular, React and Vue.js.